-A family member or friend may ask you to cosign a loan if they're not creditworthy in the lender's eyes, but before you agree, it's important to understand what your responsibilities are and how cosigning can affect your credit.
-And consider this-the FTC describes cosigning as taking a risk that a lender won't.
+When people do not meet a lender's borrowing requirements, they may qualify for credit if they have a cosigner or a co-applicant.
+A family member or friend may ask you to cosign to help improve their odds of securing the loan.
+But before you agree, it's important to understand what your responsibilities are and how cosigning a loan can affect your credit.

-- Cosigning is a character reference.
+Cosigning is a character reference.
 Not true.
 As a cosigner, you guarantee repayment of the loan.
 If the borrower does not make the required payments, you must make them.
 You will also be responsible for paying any interest or fees, including court costs and attorney's fees.

-- If the borrower declares bankruptcy, the debt is forgiven.
+If the borrower declares bankruptcy, the debt is forgiven.
 Not true.
 Even if the bankruptcy court discharges the debt for the borrower, you are still responsible for paying the full amount of the debt plus any interest and fees unless you also declare bankruptcy.

 Even if the borrower you cosign for makes all his or her payments on time and in full, cosigning a loan does affect your credit.
 The total amount of the loan is considered as your debt and factored into your debt-to-earnings ratio (how much you owe compared to how much you make) when you apply for credit on your own.
 That means that cosigning on a loan can lower your credit score and limit the amount you can borrow.

-If the borrower does not repay the loan and you are not notified right away, the missed payments are recorded on your credit report as well and can hurt your creditworthiness.
+Plus, if the borrower does not repay the loan and you are not notified right away, the missed payments are recorded on your credit report as well and can hurt your creditworthiness.

 Before you cosign on a loan, think carefully about the risks and what the loan can do to your good credit.
-It's not just about helping someone out, it's about your own financial wellbeing too.
+It's not just about helping someone out, it's about your own financial well-being too.

 1 Experian, Blog, "Bank May Not Notify You If Cosigner Doesn't Pay." https://www.experian.com/blogs/ask-experian/bank-may-not-notify-you-when-cosigner-fails-to-pay/